leonawicz/lcars/README.md

 interactivity.
-LCARS-themed displays can be fun to make, but using Shiny is much more exciting because you can make something with the look and feel of LCARS that also is *actually operational* and not just another piece of static digital fan art\!
+LCARS-themed displays can be fun to make, but using Shiny is much more exciting because you can make something with the look and feel of LCARS that also is *actually operational* and not just another piece of static digital fan art!

 ![](man/figures/README-banner.png)

 That’s right.
-Make your Shiny app, view it on a touch screen device like your very own Federation-issue data PADD, and transport yourself into the future of the Star Trek universe with this 1980s sci-fi television aesthetic\!
+Make your Shiny app, view it on a touch screen device like your very own Federation-issue data PADD, and transport yourself into the future of the Star Trek universe with this 1980s sci-fi television aesthetic!

 ### Function names